tenjin/tenjin-ios-sdk/README.md

 - AdMob
 - TopOn

-This feature allows you to receive events which correspond to your ad revenue is affected by each advertisement show to a user.
+This feature allows you to receive events which correspond to your ad revenue that is affected by each advertisement show to a user.
 To enable this feature, follow the below instructions.

 ## <a id="applovin"></a>AppLovin Impression Level Ad Revenue Integration